 The instrument is a microwave spectrometer observing atmospheric thermal emission at 110.8 GHz from the ground.
-It consists of a cryogenic heterodyne receiver and multi-channel spectrometer, and records the spectral lineshape of an ozone rotational transition every 20 minutes at about 10 to 20 degrees elevation.
+It consists of a cryogenic heterodyne receiver and spectrometer, and records the spectral lineshape of an ozone rotational transition every 20 - 30 minutes.
+To eliminate systematic instrumental artifacts such as differences in gain across the spectrometer's bandwidth, observations are made in a switched mode, the instrument looking alternately at the zenith (reference beam) and at about 10 to 20 degrees elevation (signal beam).
 Observations continue 24 hours a day whenever weather permits.
 An ozone mixing ratio profile as a function of pressure can be retrieved from each of the ozone spectra obtained.
-Averages of the spectral data over 6 hour periods are processed routinely
+Averages of the spectral data over about 6-hour periods are processed routinely.